flexera-public/policy_templates/cost/aws/unattached_volumes/README.md

 Optionally, the user can specify one or more tags that if found on a volume will exclude the volume from the list.

-### Input Parameters
+## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Unattached days* - the number of days a volume has been unattached..
+- *Unattached days* - the number of days a volume has been unattached.
 - *Email addresses* - A list of email addresses to notify
 - *Exclude Tags.* - a list of tags used to excluded volumes from the incident.
 - *Create Final Snapshot* - Boolean for whether or not to take a final snapshot before deleting

-### Policy Actions
+## Policy Actions

 The following policy actions are taken on any resources found to be out of compliance.

 - Delete Unattached volumes after approval
 - Send an email report

 ## Prerequisites